 Herniated Disc Treatment: Disc herniation is among the most frequent causes of sciatica and back pain.
-A herniated disc refers the nucleus pulposus (HNP) or (gel-substance) breaks through the anulus fibrosus (exterior outer tire like shell) of an intervertebral disc (spinal shock absorber).
+A herniated disc refers to the nucleus pulposus (HNP) or (gel-substance) that breaks through the annulus fibrosus (exterior outer tire-like shell) of an intervertebral disc (spinal shock absorber).

 The back consists of several bones vertebrae.
-Every one one of these bones is padded by a disc, which absorbs shock and enables flexibility.
-An opening can form and the soft center of the spinal disc comes out.
-This can irritate the nerves and spinal cord which causes back pain, numbness, weakness, and arm or leg pain.
+Every one of these bones is padded by a disc, which absorbs shock and enables flexibility.
+An opening can form, and the soft center of the spinal disc comes out.
+This can irritate the nerves and spinal cord, which causes back pain, numbness, weakness, and arm or leg pain.
 This injury happens most often in the lower back or the cervical spine.
 Disc herniation causes:

 Most people cannot pinpoint the exact cause of the herniated disc.

-Sometimes although rare, a traumatic event i.e. a fall or a blow to the back can cause a herniated disc.
+Although rare, a traumatic event, i.e., a fall or a blow to the back, can cause a herniated disc.

-Most herniated discs occur in the lower back (lumbar spine), but can also occur in the neck (cervical spine).
+Most herniated discs occur in the lower back (lumbar spine) and occur in the neck (cervical spine).
 The most common signs and symptoms of a herniated disc are:

-Arm or leg pain: If the herniated disc is in the lower back, one will typically feel the most intense pain in the buttocks, thigh and calf.
+Arm or leg pain: If the herniated disc is the lower back, one will typically feel the most intense pain in the buttocks, thigh, and calf.
 It may also involve part of the foot.
 If the herniated disc is in the neck, the pain will typically be most intense in the shoulder and arm.
-This pain may shoot into the arm or leg when coughing, sneezing or when moving the spine into certain positions.
+This pain may shoot into the arm or leg when coughing, sneezing, or moving the spine into certain positions.

 Numbness or tingling: People who have a herniated disc will often experience numbness or tingling in the part of the body that serves the affected nerves.